phrounz/go-game-old/README.md

 (dlv) quit
 ```

-Or press F5 while in Atom on the main.go file tab
+Or press F5 while in Atom on the main.go file tab, and select config "Debug"
 (AFAIK, must have been run in the console once before that.)

 #### Release